lgreski/datasciencedepot/accessingESLData.md

 ## Appendix: downloading all data files from ESL website

-Using techniques taught in the Johns Hopkins *Getting and Cleaning Data* course, we can parse the HTML page to obtain a list of all the data files associated with the *Elements of Statistical Learning* book, and download them to a local machine.
+We can parse the HTML page for the `datasets` directory on the ESL webserver to obtain a list of all the data files associated with the *Elements of Statistical Learning* book, and download them to a local machine.

 We will use the `rvest` package to process the HTML page, convert the table of files to a data frame, and download the files to subdirectory on our local machine.